 class CustomException extends Exception { // Custom exception implementation } |

-block for better exception handling.
+7. Exception Handling Best Practices: It is recommended to catch specific exceptions instead of using a generic catch block for better exception handling.
 Handle exceptions at an appropriate level in the program, log exception details for debugging, and provide meaningful error messages to users.

 1 2 3 4 5 6 7 |